You know you need a website to reach the 50%+ of customers who begin their research online. A blog may seem like overkill. It’s not.

 You can talk about upcoming events and promotions.
 During events and promotions, you can send folks back to specific, relevant articles.

 If you are speaking at a trade show or community event, you can multi-purpose your comments by creating an article to share for people who couldn’t make it.

 Let’s face it, most of our pages are full of marketing stuff.
 But we know other stuff too.
 We know about our business and what’s happening in our industry.

 Your blog gives you the opportunity to talk about the stuff you know so well.
 Just be sure you’re talking to your audience, not at them.
 Educate them.
 Enlighten them.
 Dare I say entertain them a bit?

 Without geeking out on you too much, a blog will provide a “feed” for others to subscribe to among other useful tools (like automated email campaigns.)
 Think of it as putting your website into syndication.
 It opens up new possibilities for getting your content – and name – out there in front of interested people (read: potential customers).

-You don't have to be a blogger.
-But including a blog in your website is an important tool to help your business.
+You don’t have to be a blogger.
+But including a blog on your website is an important tool to help your business.

 If you’d like to learn more check out these other posts: